davidepalleschi/zepp2hass/README.md

 ## Step 4 - Change the endpoint in the app

-You need to edit, build the app and install it on your phone.
+You need to edit, build the app and install it on your watch.

 First, install Node.js and NPM on your computer.